thatcherfreeman/utility-dctls/README.md

 **Use Custom Adaptation**: Allows you to override the selection of $b$ when checked.
 Otherwise, $b$ is computed from the specified value of Adaptation.

+**Invert**: Inverts the tone mapping with the specified parameters.

+**Clamp**: Allows you to disable white point clamping.
+Resolve would have this permanently enabled.

 ## Dot Product DCTL
 Takes the dot product of the current color and the specified `(r, g, b)` value.